Data systems as pipelines

 Course shape

-Students connect storage, processing, orchestration, streaming, and observability as parts of one architecture rather than isolated product names.
+Students connect storage, processing, orchestration, streaming, and observability as parts of one architecture rather than as isolated product names.

 Assignments ask students to make real tools work, read documentation, debug setup issues, and turn conceptual diagrams into running systems.